AimForNaN/manna/README.md

 ## Licensing

-Manna, itself, is licensed under "GNU GPL v2 or later" to meet the requirements of dependencies that are licensed under "GNU GPL v2 only" and other compatible licenses.
+Manna, itself, is licensed under "GNU GPL v2 or later" to meet the requirements of its dependencies that are licensed under "GNU GPL v2 only" and other compatible licenses.

 ## Third-party dependencies